 A caracal kitten may be cute and cuddly but it will grow up quickly to become a big, powerful cat.
 This animal cannot be allowed to roam free 24/7 in a home as it should be caged or put in a very robust pen.

 The cost of a suitable cage can be well over $2,000.
-When you add on the annual vet check costs, vaccinations, the cost of a transport cage, and food, it will cost you several thousand dollars a year to properly house and care for a caracal.
+When you add on the annual vet check costs, vaccinations, the cost of a transport cage, and food, the price could top several thousand dollars a year to properly house and care for a caracal.

 9. They Can Make Good Pets for Certain People